 Originating in Canada, the Chantecler is THE chicken for northern climates – they’re cushion-combed and have tight feathering for severe winter weather, are sweet as can be, love to free range, lay a ton of large brown eggs, and roosters grow to about 9lbs for those who have a freezer camp.

 Our Partridge Chanteclers originally came from Rob North, who started with stock from Shelly Oswald – both were hugely instrumental in bringing this amazing breed to the US.
 Flaws that we have seen in the line so far are that some of the boys hold their tails too low and a couple have too-large ears & wattles.
 We will of course only use the best birds we hatch, so we hope to reduce these minor complaints as time goes on.

 Our Buff Chanteclers came straight from the aaaamazing Mike Gilbert, who keeps absolutely stunning birds.
 His Ameraucanas are also to die for!

-Chanteclers lay on average 220 large light/medium brown eggs per year.
-They usually lay well in the winter, but for some reason, only our buckeyes are for 2022-2023.
+Chanteclers lay on average 220 large medium-brown eggs per year.
+They usually lay well in the winter, but for some reason, only our Buckeyes & Ameraucanas did for 2022-2023.
 We are trying to determine the cause of that!

 Chantecler hens weigh about 7lbs and roosters should weigh a minimum of 9lbs.

 Chanteclers are exceptionally cold hardy!
-Their cushion combs are perfect for our Wisconsin weather.
+They were bred for Canadian winters, and their cushion combs are perfect for Wisconsin.

-We have only had Chanteclers for about a year, but so far, we are loving them!
-They are friendly and curious, and roosters have been respectful so far.
-They definitely prefer to free range, but are also content in a run.
+We have only had Chanteclers for a couple years, but so far, we are loving them!
+They are friendly and curious, and roosters have all been respectful so far.